cx-prog-lang/.github/features/README.md

  - [Method Call Operator](./method_call.md): call a structure member with a reference to the structure instance as the 0th argument.
  - [Switch Structure Members](./switch_in_struct.md): declare function aliases ("switches") in a structure that doesn't take up an actual memory space.
  - [Canonical Object Destructor](./obj_dtor.md): define a canonical function to destroy an object per data type.
+ - [Automatic Expression](./auto_expr.md): declare an expression to be executed when the block is exited.
  - [Type Generic Macro](./type_gen.md): pass data types as the arguments to a data type or a function.

 Below are the features under consideration.